mstratman/diypedals.net-coming-soon/content/_index.md

 That said...
-Some of the categories in the link directory are specifically vendors.
-If you want to see a list of sites where you can be pedal PCBs, we'll have that here as well.
+Some of the categories in the link directory are specifically lists of vendors.
+If you want to see a list of sites where you can buy pedal PCBs, we'll have that here as well.
 We ([MAS Effects](https://mas-effects.com)) sell a handful of useful and niche products for DIY pedals, and if this site helps bring more people into the hobby it will also bring us more potential customers.
-However we WILL NOT give our links preferential treatment or spam visitors with ads in any way.
+However we WILL ABSOLUTELY list all reputable vendors, and it won't just be a listing of our products.
 We believe that **rising tides lift all boats**.